healthrx.com

 The 5% Benchmark: How to Know Your Plan Is Not Working

-This benchmark matters because early response predicts long-term outcome.
-In the SCALE Obesity and Prediabetes trial (N=3,731), patients who lost ≥4% of body weight at week 16 on liraglutide 3.0 mg were far more likely to achieve ≥5% loss at week 56 than non-responders [6].
-Staying on a non-working plan for another six months delays effective care and allows comorbidities to worsen.
+Early response can be informative.
+In the SCALE Obesity and Prediabetes trial (N=3,731), participants who lost ≥4% of body weight at week 16 on liraglutide 3.0 mg were more likely to achieve ≥5% loss at week 56 than non-responders [6].
+That liraglutide-specific observation does not justify abrupt discontinuation or dose escalation outside another product's label.

 What Counts as a Structured Program